Text Formatting and Punctuation

 A formatting mark is a symbolic character, such as

-~, that indicates the inline style you want Asciidoctor to apply to the text.
+~, that indicates the inline style you want the AsciiDoc converter to apply to the text.

 Formatting marks come in pairs.

 A formatting pair consists of an identical opening mark and closing mark that encloses the text you want to style.

 The opening mark specifies where you want the style to start.
 The closing mark specifies where you want the style to end.

 Formatting pairs can be nested, but they cannot be overlapped.
 If the pairs are overlapped, the behavior is unspecified and the AsciiDoc processor may produce malformed output.

 A formatting pair is defined as either constrained or unconstrained, depending on where it’s allowed to be applied.
 An unconstrained pair can be applied anywhere, whereas the application of a constrained pair is more limited.

 When a space-like character directly precedes the text to format, and a space-like character or punctuation mark (